olahsymbo/ai-code-review-bot/README.md

 ### 3️⃣ Run Code Review
 - Push a new commit or create a pull request.
 - The bot will automatically review the code and leave comments on detected issues.

-## 🛠️ Contributing
-Feel free to submit pull requests or open issues to improve this project!

-## 📜 License
-This project is open-source and available under the [MIT License](LICENSE).